Common Tarot Questions: Your Questions, My Answers

 and I'll answer via email, and might include them on this page.
 Keep in mind that my answers

 are [obviously] derived from my own understanding of tarot, religion, people, life ...

-Visitors' questions (and my answers) are edited for space, clarity, and privacy.
+Visitors' questions (and my answers) are edited for space, clarity, and most importantly, privacy.